-The parish council is part of the three tiers of Local Government which comprises Parish Council; District and County Council.
+The parish council is part of the three tiers of Local Government which comprises Parish Council; District (Rother)and County Council (East Sussex).
 There are 9 councillors (also referred to as Members) elected every 4 years.
 Councillors are unpaid but have the services of two part-time, paid members of staff: the Clerk to the Council (20 hours) and Assistant Clerk (15 hours).
 The Council also employs two non-administrative staff (part-time): the Village Steward (average 10-12 hours pw) and a Caretaker for the Clappers Recreation Ground play areas, toilets and pavilion (14 hours pw).

 The Council has the powers to raise income by means of a precept levied on households in the parish and this is collected together with Council Tax by Rother District Council.
 The Council precept and expenditure is, of course, monitored annually by independent auditors.